Contracts for Excellence

 The contract for excellence must be developed through a public process, which must include a public hearing held within each New York City county.
 In addition, public meetings must be held in each community district related to district-specific contracts.

-Under amendments to State law made in 2022 and 2023, DOE’s contract for excellence must also include a plan to reduce class sizes, beginning in September 2023.
-DOE must submit the proposed plan for State approval within two weeks following the completion of the public process, after analyzing public comments received about the proposed plan.
+Under amendments to State law made in 2022, 2023, and 2024, DOE’s contract for excellence must also include a plan to reduce class sizes, beginning in September 2023.
+DOE must submit the draft contract to the State for preliminary review within two weeks following the completion of the public process, after analyzing public comments received about the proposed plan.

 Borough Hearing Schedule